shlomif/my-real-person-fan-fiction/README.md

 real person fiction.
-As much as I like Kermit the Frog and Lucky Luke they should star along [Chuck Norris and Summer Glau](https://www.shlomifish.org/humour/Muppets-Show-TNI/Summer-Glau-and-Chuck-Norris.html) because they are equally awesome even if real.
+As much as I like Kermit the Frog and Lucky Luke they should star along [Chuck Norris and Summer Glau](https://www.shlomifish.org/humour/Muppets-Show-TNI/Summer-Glau-and-Chuck-Norris.html) because they are equally as awesome even if real.

 In Ancient times, most philosophers were entertainers who collected donation money after their performances and in fact were closer to today’s entertainers